owickstrom/wickstrom.tech/src/_posts/2020-07-02-the-todomvc-showdown-testing-with-webcheck.md

 TodoMVC issue tracker.
 Invigorated by the initial success, I decided to check the remaining examples and gradually improve my specification.

-I've generalized the specification to work on nearly all of the examples listed on the TodoMVC website.
+I've generalized the specification to work on nearly all the examples listed on the TodoMVC website.
 Some of them use the old markup, which uses IDs instead of classes for most elements, so I had to support both variants.

 ## The Specification